 The revised edition of Grandma's Book of Recipes and Helpful Hints (ISBN 1-4116-4075-6), published by Amherst Press, is available through Amazon and from what this author has heard, other sellers and resellers who as with Rosie's Rule opoerate independently and without authorization or any intent to convey even a modicum of benefit to this author.

 Amherst Press has also published the new expanded edition of "Haunted House Diary" and "Grandpa's Gift".
 A hefty 304 pages, the new print edition of HHD is both entertaining and educational with references to the first women astronauts in the United States (and they are not whom readers may think they are), the Underground Railroad and the first woman prime minister of Ireland.

 A chapter book perfect for giving and reading, Grandpa's Gift addresses issues of personal values, social responsibility, loss, sharing and recovery.

-The author is currently completing "Pet Angels" and "Invincible Spirits".
-A collection of short stories about some extraordinary animal companions, Pet Angels finds that animals, too, may be good or evil and whichever they choose, they face the consequences of their actions.
+The author's "Pet Angels" and "Invincible Spirits" are due out this year along with the recovered Rosie's Rule and a revised edition of The Gift of Love..
+A collection of short stories about some extraordinary animal companions, Pet Angels finds that animals have spirits and free will.
+Because they do, they may be good or evil and whichever they choose, they face the consequences of their actions.